 Organic Black Pepper Essential Oil

 Organic Black Pepper essential oil is obtained by steam distillation from the dried slightly unripe fruits of the vine, Piper nigrum.
 It has a fresh, dry, woody fragrance with a warming, spicy middle note.

 Black Pepper essential oil is rich in beta-caryophyllene, providing analgesic, anti-inflammatory and antispasmodic properties 20,21 .
 It is effective in relieving muscular pain 37, and it also gives a warm feeling on the skin, perfect for adding to our Active Muscle Rub and Active Muscle Mineral Soak for post-workout therapy or to soothe your aching muscles and joints.

 Inci: Salvia sclarea

 Clary Sage essential oil is obtained by steam distillation of the flowering tops and leaves of the Clary Sage plant, Salvia sclarea.
 It has a sweet, nutty and green herbaceous fragrance, with a top note.
 Clary Sage essential oil has traditionally been used to reduce skin inflammation and regulate natural sebum production, making it suitable for all skin types.
-It is also said to strengthen and tone the skin and has an astringent action20.
+It is also said to strengthen and tone the skin 20.